CloudI/website/HTML_Integration.rst

     var service_name = "/recommend/book/newbooks";
     var request_type = "get";

-Next, the web socket is opened using the following code:
+Next, the WebSocket is opened using the following code:

 ::

   web_socket = new WebSocket(host_url + service_name);

-Web sockets raise events and a function is defined that will handle the **onopen** event.
+WebSockets raise events and a function is defined that will handle the **onopen** event.
 In this case, when the socket is opened then the **send** function will be called:

 ::